 IX.
 Promotion In Rank And Multi-Year Appointments

-Recommendations for promotion and multiple-year appointments at Richard Bland College shall be made to the Dean of Faculty by the Peer Review Committee.
+Recommendations for promotion and multiple-year appointments at Richard Bland College shall be made to the Chief Academic Officer by the Peer Review Committee.
 In all cases, the Dean, upon receipt of the committee’s report, shall make recommendations regarding promotions and multiple-year contracts to the President, whose decision is final, subject to the approval of the Board of Visitors.

 Though there will be consideration for promotion in rank at the times stipulated in this document, such promotion is not automatic upon completion of time served at a particular level of rank.